phensley/cldr-engine/packages/unit-converter/etc/unit-converter.api.md

     toInteger(): Decimal;
     // Warning: (ae-forgotten-export) The symbol "Part" needs to be exported by the entry point index.d.ts toParts(): Part[];
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    toScientificParts(minIntegers?: number): Part[];
+    // Warning: (tsdoc-malformed-html-name) Invalid HTML element: A space is not allowed here toScientificParts(minIntegers?: number): Part[];
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    toScientificString(minIntegers?: number): string;
+    // Warning: (tsdoc-malformed-html-name) Invalid HTML element: A space is not allowed here toScientificString(minIntegers?: number): string;
     toString(): string;
     trailingZeros(): number;